 How to Find and Recruit Data Scientists Like a Pro?

-Today, becoming a data scientist is one of the coolest occupations, and data science consulting companies keep multiplying.
+Today, becoming a data scientist is one of the most exciting occupations, and data science solutions and consulting companies keep multiplying.
 However, this field is a black box to the common folk, and it is not as predictive as it seems.
 So, what is data science consulting?
 Four years ago, there were almost 3 million data scientists in the world.
 Some people say there is still a shortage of data scientists.
 However, others believe there are too many of them.

 Pursuing data science is a relatively new career path.
 The introduction to it can be challenging.
 It is continuously evolving and making it difficult for companies to develop an efficient process to identify and recruit data science talent.
 Businesses form unclear, inaccurate job descriptions and get candidates who pose as data scientists, even though they only work with data conventionally.
 These issues plague the field of data science and cause a massive waste of resources.

-Online data science crash courses and boot camps add to the problem by producing hundreds of so-called data scientists without a proper evaluation process or scientific background.
+Online data science crash courses and boot camps add to the problem by producing hundreds of so-called data scientists without proper evaluation or scientific background.

 Another interesting thing about data science is that it is not an exact science.
-Data scientists work with real-world data and make choices based on subjective information.
+Data scientists work with real-world data and data-sets - and make choices based on information.
 So, unlike an exact science, data scientists need to think creatively and have in-depth business knowledge.
 It prompts the following question: if the data science process starts from understanding the business requirement, can someone become a data scientist at 12 years old?
-With hands-on experience and years of formal education required to shape a well-rounded data scientist, we would say that it’s challenging, to say the least.
+With hands-on experience and years of formal education required to shape a well-rounded data scientist, we would say that it is challenging.

-- They usually don't have a technical degree.
-That means they often don’t think mathematically nor offer custom solutions to real-world business problems.
+- They usually do not have a technical degree.
+That means such people often do not think mathematically nor offer custom solutions to real-world business problems.
 They also probably have not gone through any learning techniques on the matter.

 - They can explain and execute pre-made functions but have little or no knowledge of what is happening under the hood.